Todd Monken: Early life and education

-Monken attended Knox College in Galesburg, Illinois, where he was a three-year letter-winner at quarterback for Knox and earned first-team small college All-America as a senior.
+Monken was also on the Knox baseball team, being named All-Midwest Conference as a junior and senior in 1987 and 1988 respectively.

 While attending Knox, he was a member of the Xi Chapter of Beta Theta Pi.
 He earned a bachelor's degree in economics from Knox and a master's degree in education leadership from Grand Valley State University.